rbmrclo/knockout-ordertaker/README.md

 # Knockout-Ordertaker

-A simple [knockout.js] implementation of my Rails + Ember.js project [Ordertaker] (work in progress).
+A simple [knockout.js] implementation of my Rails + Ember.js project [Ordertaker] which is a work in progress.
 <br>
-Just playing around with knockout.js
+I built this just to play around with knockout.js

 ## Installation